inorawan/Mini_Project/Cookie Management/README.md

 ![Cookie_flow_diagram](Images/Cookie_flow_diagram.png)

-* The user initiates the process by accessing a webpage.
-* Browser asks users if they want to add the website to their preferred list.
+* When the user runs the browser.
+User will get a separate window if they want to add the website to their preferred list.
 * If the user presses the accept button, it is saved in the preferred list, and the webpage is returned.
 * If the user presses no, the webpage is returned.

 This project used [Mozart browser](https://github.com/htoukour/Mozart.git), which uses the PyQt5 Python library to develop a simple browser.
 In this browser, we added cookie management to it.
-In this folder, you can see [main](main.py), which is a modified version of the Mozart browser with the added cookie management feature.
+In this folder, you can see [main](main.py), a modified version of the Mozart browser with the added cookie management feature.

 ## Steps to run code